jjdelorme/ContosoUniversity/README.md

 For ASP.NET Core we need to remove all the files from the `ContosoUniversity\App_Start` directory as well as `ContosoUniversity\Global.asax*` files.
 Let's look at these files and the .NET 5 equivalent replacement.

 * [Bundling and minification](https://docs.microsoft.com/en-us/aspnet/core/client-side/bundling-and-minification?view=aspnetcore-5.0) changed in ASP.NET Core, so you need to remove the file `ContosoUniversity\App_Start\BundleConfig.cs`.
 To replace we're going to use the `BuildBunderlMinifier` nuget package to bundle and minify at build time.
+This command must be run from the `ContosoUniversity` **project** folder:

     1. Add the package
         ```cmd
+        cd ContosoUniversity\

         dotnet add package BuildBundlerMinifier
         ```